-Even though many of these procedures are hot-swappable, these procedures are intended to be used only when your system is not up and running and performing I/O operations.
-Unless your system is offline, go to the management GUI and follow the fix procedures.
+Even though many of these procedures are hot-swappable, they are intended to be used only when your system is not up and running and performing I/O operations.
+If your system is powered on and performing I/O operations, go to the management GUI and follow the fix procedures.
+Performing the replacement actions without the assistance of the fix procedures can result in loss of data or loss of access to data.